maxxoverclocker/uptimekuma-pfsense-gw-status/README.md

 # uptimekuma-pfsense-gw-status
-pfSense scripts to report gateway status to UptimeKuma
+pfSense scripts to report gateway status to Uptime Kuma